A Touch of Grace: Broadcast history

 A Touch of Grace premiered on ABC on Saturday, January 20, 1973 at 8:30 P.M.
 It faced tough competition in its time slot from CBS's All in the Family and Bridget Loves Bernie and NBC's Emergency!.
-The sitcom preceded ABC's highly touted variety show The Julie Andrews Hour, which had just been moved from its Wednesday night 10:00 P.M. time slot to Saturday night at 9:00 P.M. in order to improve upon its marginal ratings.
+The sitcom preceded ABC's highly touted variety show The Julie Andrews Hour, which had just been moved from its Wednesday night 10:00 P.M. time slot to Saturday night at 9:00 P.M. in order to improve its marginal ratings.
 However, Andrews, in turn, had to compete with the highly rated CBS series The Mary Tyler Moore Show and The Bob Newhart Show.
 As a result, both A Touch of Grace and The Julie Andrews Hour garnered low ratings despite their critical acclaim.
-ABC cancelled both shows in April, 1973.
+ABC cancelled both shows in April 1973.

-ABC broadcast reruns of A Touch of Grace in prime time on Saturday evenings on April 28, 1973, and from May 12 to June 16, 1973.
+ABC broadcast reruns of A Touch of Grace in prime time on Saturday evenings on April 28, 1973 and from May 12 to June 16, 1973.